Azure/functions-action/README.md

 ### Authentication methods

-You must choose a method of how the action will authenticate with Azure to deploy content to your function app.
+You'll have to decide how the action will authenticate with Azure to deploy content to your function app.
 There are three supported authentication methods:

 1. OpenID Connect (OIDC) with an Azure user-assigned managed identity (recommended)
 1. RBAC with an Azure service principal